 Introducing the first of our new regular feature “Research in the Spotlight”.
-Past SMRI visitor Bob Rink and his collaborators have recently published two papers in the journal Nonlinearity.
+SMRI visitor Bob Rink from Vrije Universiteit Amsterdam and his collaborators have recently published two papers in the journal Nonlinearity.

 Professor Jessica Purcell works on the interplay of hyperbolic geometry and 3-dimensional manifolds.
 In this SMRI interview, she describes the open questions she’s investigating and how her interest in mathematical knots began.

 The video also features her University of Sydney collaborator Professor Stephan Tillmann.

 The University of Sydney’s School of Mathematics & Statistics hosted an in-person and online event to celebrate Women in Mathematics Day on 12 May 2021, sponsored by SMRI and the University of Sydney.